MicrosoftDocs/memdocs/memdocs/autopilot/add-devices.md

 4. After you confirm the details of the uploaded device hash, run a sync in the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 Select **Devices** > **Windows** > **Windows enrollment** > **Devices** (under **Windows Autopilot Deployment Program**) > **Sync**.

-5. After the device appears in your device list, and an autopilot profile is assigned, restarting the device causes OOBE to run through the Windows Autopilot provisioning process.
+5. After the device appears in your device list, and an Autopilot profile is assigned, restarting the device causes OOBE to run through the Windows Autopilot provisioning process.

    On first run, you're prompted to approve the required app registration permissions.